csd1100/terrainium/README.md

   (constructors and destructors) defined in the terrain.
 - The daemon will run using unix socket, the socket will be created at `/tmp/terrainiumd/socket`.
-- The daemon will receive request from client (`terrainium`), and will execute background constructors and destructor.
+- The daemon will receive request from client (`terrain`), and will execute background constructors and destructor.
 - It also stores terrain session status in `/tmp/terrainiumd/<terrain_name>/<session_id>` directory.
-- When `terrainium status` command is run daemon will return the status stored in `/tmp/terrainiumd/<terrain_name>/<session_id>/state.json` file
+- When `terrain status` command is run daemon will return the status stored in `/tmp/terrainiumd/<terrain_name>/<session_id>/state.json` file
 - The logs for background commands will be stored in status directory in following
   pattern: `<constructors|destructors>.<index>.<timestamp>.log`